dyje/practice-tdd-parking-lot-2021-8-1-15-16-40-779/TestCases.md

     Given a parking lot with two parked cars, a standard parking boy, and two parking tickets When fetch the car
     Then return the right car with each ticket

+[X] Case4
+    Given a parking lot, a standard parking boy, and a wrong parking ticket When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[X] Case5
+    Given a parking lot, a standard parking boy, and a used parking ticket When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[X] Case6
+    Given a parking lot without any position a standard parking boy, and a car When park the car
+    Then return nothing with error message "No available position."